Watermelon Pictures

 Badie and Hamza Ali.
 The company has distributed Israelism (2023), Life Is Beautiful (2023), From Ground Zero (2024), To a Land Unknown (2024), and The Encampments (2025).

 History

 MPI Media Group, an independent distribution company, was founded by the brothers Malik Ali and Waleed Ali.
 Malik's sons Badie and Hamza Ali launched Watermelon Pictures, a company specializing in film production, financing, and distribution, with Alana Hadid set to serve as creative director, in April 2024.
-The mission of the company is to showcase Palestinians and Arabs, who have been poorly represented and dehumanized in mainstream media.
+The mission of the company is to showcase Palestinians and Arabs, who they state have been poorly represented and dehumanized in mainstream media.
+At the end of 2025 Hadid left the company.

 The company's first release Walled Off, a documentary focusing on The Walled Off Hotel, directed by Vin Arfuso, and executive produced by Roger Waters, Kweku Mandela and Anwar Hadid was released on May 3, 2024.

-Watermelon Pictures has launched in May 2025 a streaming service, Watermelon+, "that will serve as a home for its upcoming releases as well as several decades’ worth of Palestinian cinema," with the rights to 70 films "including Oscar nominees Omar, 5 Broken Cameras and Theeb".
+Watermelon Pictures launched a streaming service in May 2025 dubbed Watermelon+.
+The service secured the rights to 70 films including, Omar, 5 Broken Cameras and Theeb".